apache/hudi/docs/quickstart.md

 ```

 The class lets you choose table names, output paths and one of the storage types.
+In your own applications, be sure to include the `hoodie-spark` module as dependency
+and follow a similar pattern to write/read datasets via the datasource.

+### RDD API

+RDD level APIs give you more power and control over things, via the `hoodie-client` module .
+Refer to  __hoodie-client/src/test/java/HoodieClientExample.java__ class for an example.

 ## Register Dataset to Hive Metastore